orchestracities/anubis/anubis-management-api/README.md

 ## Short overview

-The API is composed by two main paths:
+The API is composed by three main paths:

 * `/v1/tenants` supporting definition of tenants (FIWARE Services) and paths (FIWARE Service Paths).